knat/XData/README.md

 namespace p2
 {
     import p1 as p1
-    //we can reference "urn:project1"'s members
+    //"urn:project1"'s members can be referenced
 }
 ```

-Use `qualifiable-name` to reference a `namespace-member`.
-If a `qualifiable-name` has no `namespace-alias`, we call it unqualified `qualifiable-name`, otherwise qualified `qualifiable-name`.
-To resolve an unqualified `qualifiable-name`, the schema compiler first searches the containing logical namespace, if finds one then uses it, otherwise searches all the imported namespaces, if finds one and only one then uses it, otherwise the unqualified `qualifiable-name` is ambiguous if finds more than one.
+Use `qualifiable-name` to reference a namespace member.
+If a qualifiable name has no `namespace-alias`, it is an unqualified qualifiable name, otherwise qualified qualifiable name.
+To resolve an unqualified qualifiable name, the schema compiler first searches the containing logical namespace, if finds one then resolution succeeds, otherwise searches all the imported namespaces, if finds one and only one then resolution succeeds, otherwise the unqualified qualifiable name is ambiguous if finds more than one:

 ```
 namespace "urn:project1"